chadrakdev/chadrakdev/README.md

 ![Ps](https://img.shields.io/badge/Adobe%20Photoshop-20232A?style=for-the-badge&logo=Adobe%20Photoshop&logoColor=31A8FF)
 ![Id](https://img.shields.io/badge/Adobe%20InDesign-20232A?style=for-the-badge&logo=Adobe%20InDesign&logoColor=FF3366)

+### About Me
+Recent Graphic Design graduate diving into the world of client-side programming looking to learn and work with new technologies, frameworks, and languages.
+Self-taught programmer, currently working with HTML, CSS, JavaScript, and React in the real estate industry as a Digital Designer, as well as honing my skills through personal projects which can all be found here.
+Currently, I'm working with HTML and CSS to build responsive emails at work, as well as using React to build dynamic and responsive applications and working with server-side technologies such as RESTful APIs to streamline products.

 ## 📧 Get in Touch
 You can keep up with my professional career on LinkedIn or hop over to my Instagram <i> coming soon </i> for my personal journey from Graphic Design graduate to Front End Developer.
 <br /><br />